top of page

 Missed Lessons

 There will be one make-up lesson per year only.
 Lessons missed for reasons other than illness will not be made up.
 Lessons missed by the teacher will be rescheduled.
 If you know in advance that you must miss a lesson, call someone else on your teacher's schedule and switch lesson times for that week.
 The last week of the year is the make-up week.
-This takes a tremendous load off of the teacher and assures that you won't have to miss a lesson.
+This takes a tremendous load off of the teacher and assures that you won't have to forfeit a lesson.

 Communicating with Teachers